tundet/dao-of-code-backend/README.md

     * Example: /users?tag=php - Search media tagged as PHP.
     * Supported fields for searching: `tag`, `title`, `description`.
 * /media/{id} - Get all data of a medium.
+* /media/{id}/comments - Get all comments of a medium.

 **POST:**